vetertann/bitgn-ecom-a-agent/README.md

 ## Architecture

 One agent, one tool, one Python REPL that persists across turns.
-Three prompt layers, all hot-swappable.
+Three prompt layers, two of them hot-swappable.

 ```mermaid
 flowchart TB